bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 nslookup $STAPLER_IP
 ** server can't find 104.56.168.192.in-addr.arpa: NXDOMAIN
 ```
 Ah, the VM is not recognised on our DNS.
 This is pretty typical of Vulnhub Boxes as they aren't on our `real` network.
-We could set this to our /etc/hosts and continue our hunt, we won't for now as we have no idea what else there is.
+We could set this to our /etc/hosts and continue our hunt, we won't for now as we have no idea what else there is and the configuration may be unesessary.
-Lets run some manual testing, open interactive nslookup with ```nslookup```
+Lets go into manual mode, open interactive nslookup with ```nslookup``` to play with the following commands:

-we can play with the following commands
+> TODO get outputs

 ``` bash
 # list primary domain server: